open-pv/minimalApp/Readme.md

 # Setup

+1. Install [yarn](https://classic.yarnpkg.com/en/) as a packet manager.
+1. Clone this repository and open it in a terminal.
-1. Install packages, either by using `npm install` or `yarn install`
+1. Install packages from this repository by running `yarn install`.
-1. Start the dev server `yarn dev`
+1. Start the dev server `yarn dev`.
+If everything worked, you should see a simulated building in your browser at http://localhost:5173/